 However, it is important to note that the Islamic State has been losing control over Derma, where, “After IS fighters took over Derna, a small port in the east, and instituted their savage brand of justice, they faced a backlash and were ultimately pushed out of the city by a coalition that included other jihadists” (The Economist, 2015).
 And then, according to reports in late 2015, while there has been a strong resistance to ISIS, and one that has been able to push its forces out of most of Derna, there has still been fighting in the Fatayh and Hay el-Arbaamiyya parts of Derna (Habil, 2015).
 Groups such as Abu Selim Martyrs Brigade–a group affiliated with Ansar al-Shariah–has been at the front of the anti-ISIS activity (Habil, 2015).
 Following the pushing out of ISIS, citizens in Derna are speaking about the improved conditions, but continue to note that electricity is not consistent, and while food is easier to access, prices are rising (Habil, 2015).

-The question that many have when studying the Libyan war is related to how much control does ISIS have in the country.
+The question that many have when studying the Libyan war is related to how much control did and does ISIS have in the country.
 According to late 2015 figures, ISIS is said to have roughly 3,000 fighters in Libya.
 Sadly, there are many reasons as to why ISIS has been able to increase in presence in Libya, as well as control more land, with more recent numbers suggesting that the number of ISIS fighters may have increased to roughly 5,000.
 As the Economist (2015b) noted in November of 2015: “The group has gained ground there amid the chaos of a civil war between rival governments, and their allied militias, in the east and west of the country.
 State structures do not exist to counter its rise.
 Weapons, from rifles to rockets, abound.
 And the borders are porous.”
 So, it seems that ISIS is capitalizing on a lack of solidified institutions in Libya, and also because of the ease in which weapons are being acquired.
 With little serious police or national military force, smaller groups are able to operate without penalty.

 Local Militia Groups